 Garrons are notable for their capability to deal with irregular terrain, snow and cold temperatures.
 Under extreme cold, they fare better than other breeds, much more so than destriers with their high eating demands.
 Garrons are stout of heart and are excellent in combat conditions.

 Template: Riding Horse with high to maximum HP.
-Con Saves have Advantage up to 3 times per day.
+Con Saves have Advantage once per day.